Tuesday, December 29, 2009

 Friday, January 1st, was a great banner day in the history of Shady Grove Camp No. 12422 Modern Woodmen of America.
 They met at the Hall in regular session.
 Officers for the ensuring year were installed and future work of the order was planned.

 The past year has been a most prosperous one and the ensuring year promises to be a more prosperous one.
-Following are the officers elected for th ensuring year: S. D. Asher, Consul; W. F. Brown, adviser; C. M. Drennon, banker; Kelley Simpson, clerk; S. W. Towery, escort; J. C. Skelton, watchman; Thomas Travis, secretary; Bert Woods, Chief forester; Rev. Eman Bosster, Chaplain; Dr. R. O. Davis, camp physicion; T. B. Kemp, Henry and Johnnie Birchfield, board of manager.
+Following are the officers elected for th ensuring year: S. D. Asher, Consul; W. F. Brown, adviser; C. M. Drennon, banker; Kelley Simpson, clerk; S. W. Towery, escort; J. C. Skelton, watchman; Thomas Travis, secretary; Bert Woods, Chief forester; Rev. Eman Bosster, Chaplain; Dr. R. O. Davis, camp physician; T. B. Kemp, Henry and Johnnie Birchfield, board of manager.

 They went on with the good work until 4:00 in the afternoon, they they marked through the village of Shady Grove and back to W. H. Birchfield's residence, where they found a sumptuous supper awaiting them.
-Mrs. Birchfield certainly had everything on the table that could have been appetising.
+Mrs. Birchfield certainly had everything on the table that could have been appetizing.

-There were three new members to be iniated and the ceremonies held the camp in session long after midnight.
+There were three new members to be initiated and the ceremonies held the camp in session long after midnight.
 The meeting was long to be remembered and strikingly illustrated the growth and healthy condition of the Shady Grove camp.

 This camp No. 12422 was organized August 26, 1908, has more than 50 members and is rapidly increasing in membership.